DALL-E-Bot: Introducing Web-Scale Diffusion Models to Robotics: Method

 \subsection{Object Pose Estimation}

 For each object in the initial image, we now know its segmentation mask in the initial image and the corresponding segmentation mask in the generated image.
 By aligning these masks, we can estimate a transformation from the initial pose (in the initial image) to the goal pose (in the generated image).
-We rescale each initial segmentation mask, such that the dimensions of its bounding box equal those in the generated image, and then use the Iterative Closest Point algorithm \cite{icp} to align the two masks, taking each pixel to be a point.
-This gives us a 3-DoF $(x, y, \theta)$ transformation in pixel space between the initial and goal pose.
+We rescale each initial segmentation mask, such that the dimensions of its bounding box equal those in the generated image, and then use the Iterative Closest Point (ICP) algorithm \cite{icp} to align the two masks, taking each pixel to be a point.
+This gives us a 3-DoF $(x, y, \theta)$ transformation $\mathcal{T}$ in pixel space between the initial and goal pose.
+We run ICP from many random initial poses, due to local optima.
+For objects with nearly symmetric binary masks such as knives, aligning masks with ICP leads to multiple candidate solutions (for knives, they differ by 180 degrees).
+To select the correct solution (handle aligned with handle, blade aligned with blade), we pass the generated object image $o_G$ and the transformed real object image $\mathcal{T}\left(o_I \right)$ through a semantic feature map extractor $f_S$ (an ImageNet-trained ResNet \cite{imagenet21k,tresnet}).
+We select the ICP solution $\mathcal{T}$ which minimises the photometric loss between the semantic feature maps: $\mathcal{L}_S = \left( f_S(o_G) - f_S(\mathcal{T}(o_I)) \right)^2$.

-The scale of the objects in the generated image can be significantly different to the initial image, leading to the predicted arrangement resulting in collisions, or being unnaturally spaced out.
-Therefore, we adjust the poses of the objects in the scene based on the size difference of objects between the initial and generated images.
-We move all the objects closer to or further from the one with the minimum cumulative distance to all the other ones.
-Additionally, if collisions occur in the found arrangement, we move objects away from the central one until there are no more collisions.
+The generated image can depict objects of a different scale than the real objects.
+Naively moving objects to estimated poses can lead to collisions (if generated objects are smaller) or unnaturally spaced-out arrangements (if generated objects are larger).
+Therefore, we move objects closer together or further apart based on the mismatch in size, ensuring this does not introduce collisions by moving colliding objects further apart.

-Next, we use a wrist-mounted depth camera to project the pixel-space poses into 3D space on the tabletop, to obtain a transformation for each object which would move it from the initial real-world pose to the goal real-world pose.
-Finally, the robot executes these transformations by performing a sequence of pick-and-place operations using a suction gripper.
+Next, we use a depth camera to project the pixel-space poses into 3D space on the tabletop, to obtain a transformation for each object which would move it from the initial real-world pose to the goal real-world pose.
+Finally, the robot executes these transformations by performing a sequence of pick-and-place operations.
 We also designed a simple planner which first moves objects that would cause collisions into intermediate poses to the side, before later moving them to their goal poses.
+More details about the robot execution and hardware used in our experiments can be found in Section~\ref{s:hardware}.
+Putting these steps together, we summarise our DALL-E-Bot method for autonomous rearrangement in Algorithm~\ref{algo:dallebot}.